Teaching Double Consonants “ll” – A Plus Teacher Club

 The Double “ll” Consonant Rule FLOSS Rule

 Using spelling rules can be a valuable tool for students to grasp the usage of double letters in their spelling and writing endeavours.
-When it comes to understanding when and how to incorporate double “ll” in words, two essential rules come into play: the FLOSS Rule and the Double Consonant ‘ll’ Rule.
+When it comes to understanding when and how to incorporate double “ll” in words, two essential rules come into play: the FLOSS Rule and the Double Consonant ‘ll’ Rule, both of which are part of the broader concept of double final consonant endings.
 To effectively utilise double “ll” in spelling, students need to grasp the principles outlined in these spelling guidelines.

 - After a Short Vowel Sound: